sfosc/sfosc/content/business-models/dual-licensing.md

-Dual Licensing is a model where the software is released under an open source license, almost always a [copyleft license](https://en.wikipedia.org/wiki/Copyleft), but has a single entity with full control of the softwares copyright.
+Dual Licensing is a model where the software is released under an open source license, almost always a [copyleft license](https://en.wikipedia.org/wiki/Copyleft), but has a single entity with full control of the software's copyright.
 This enables the company to re-license the software as they see fit - either to sell it under a non-copyleft license, to run it as a service, or to sell propreitary versions, while restricting the rights of others to do the same.